 Architecture in Copenhagen

-Copenhagen is a cornucopia of inspiring world-class architecture and timeless interior design, based on exceptional democratic and humanistic principles and with an ambition to improve life.
+Copenhagen is the UNESCO-UIA World Capital of Architecture.
+The city offers inspiring world-class architecture and timeless interior design, based on exceptional democratic and humanistic principles and with an ambition to improve life.

 Press kits - architecture in Copenhagen